jpgoldberg/toy-crypto-math/docs/source/games.rst

 General Structure
 ------------------

-Indisitinguisibility games are set up as an Adversary playing against a game (or Challenger).
+Indisitinguisibility games are set up as an adversary playing against a game (or Challenger).
 The game is given an encryption scheme and a key generation function.
 So creating a game will often look like